aws/dcv-gnome-shell-extension/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the GPLv2 License.